INTERVIEW2022.6.25

 Q,Do you already have an image of being active?

-A, Yes.
-I have confidence and I have an image of being active because I intend to perform well..
+A, Yes, I have confidence and I have an image of being active because I intend to do my best..

-Q,How do you want to approach the Tosu match?
+Q,What kind of mindset do you want to approach the Tosu match with?

-A, In the last few games, the results have not been satisfactory for the fans and supporters, so I definitely want to end with a win. .
+A, In the past few games, the results have not been satisfactory for the fans and supporters, so we definitely want to end with a win.
+Everyone is not satisfied, so we definitely want to end with a win.

 Q,Are you also aiming for goals and assists?

-Q,Please tell us your enthusiasm for the last match.
+Q,Please share your enthusiasm for the last match.

-A, Since it will be my last game in Tokyo, I think it will be a special match for me and I will put a lot of effort into it.
+A, Since it will be my last game in Tokyo, it will be a special match for me and I believe it will be a very emotional game.
 I want to play with the goal of winning.

-A, 7 seasons, I have grown to the level where I can be called overseas thanks to Tokyo, and there was no mistake in deciding to join Tokyo at the age of 18.
-100 percent thanks to Tokyo, and I want to repay that gratitude in the form of a victory in the final match.
+A, 7 seasons and a half, the reason I have been able to grow to the level where I can be called overseas like this is100 percent thanks to Tokyo, and deciding to join Tokyo at the age of 18 was definitely the right choice.
+I am truly grateful, and I want to repay that gratitude even a little by winning in the final match.

 Ryoya OGAWA Player Memorial Goods Now on Sale!